PSUmodeling/Cycles/docs/index.md

 Controls whether water infiltration and redistribution between soil layers is calculated using the daily cascade method (set value to `0`) or a finite difference numerical integration at an hourly time-step (set value to `1`).
 The cascade method is the most computationally efficient, but does not allow for water contents greater than field capacity or soil wetting from the bottom up.
-Cascade method can miss denitrification badly, but do a good job with the water balance.
+Cascade method can miss denitrification badly, but does a good job with the water balance.

 #### `AUTOMATIC_NITROGEN`

+Set to `0` for crops to be grown based on N available from N fertilizer additions and N cycling processes.
 Set to `1` for all crops in the simulation to be grown without nitrogen limitations.
-Set to `0` for crops to be grown based on N available from N cycling processes.
+For this selection to work, the autoN flag in the planting operation of a given crop (operation file) needs to be set to 1.
+This allows running crops with and without N limitation in the same simulation.

 #### `AUTOMATIC_PHOSPHORUS`